agc93/name-pairing/README.md

 ```
 Here's what each of those does:

-- `AppName`: shown as the page title in the browser
+- `AppName`: shown as the tab/window title in the browser
 - `AppHeader`: the name shown in the bar at the top of the application
 - `GreetingPrefix`: a prefix shown before a participant's name when they view their link.
 - `MatchText`: The text shown to introduce who a participant has drawn.